 “I could have stayed there a few days just to see the intricacies of each and every exhibit.”

 The KSB Miniatures Collection includes several exclusive exhibits that cannot be experienced anywhere else in the world.
 Many are completely decorated houses filled with period-specific furnishings, art works, functional items, and one-of-a-kind fine art miniatures that are exact replicas of the rare originals.
-Exhibits change throughout the year and are often decorated for the holidays.
+Exhibits change four times a year to coincide with the seasons and holidays.
 The exhibits below are a sampling of major pieces in the KSB Miniatures Collection.

 Spencer House by Mulvany & Rogers

-Spencer House is the ancestral home of Lady Diana, Princess of Wales.
-Earl John Spencer had the aristocratic townhome built in London in the mid-1700s for his wife, Georgina, as a tribute to their love and happy marriage.
+Spencer House by Mulvany & Rogers is the 1/12-scale re-creation of the ancestral home of Lady Diana, Princess of Wales.
+Earl John Spencer had the original aristocratic townhome built in London in the mid-1700s for his wife, Georgina, as a tribute to their love and happy marriage.
 It was conceived as a showcase of classical design with the first floor reflecting Roman style, the middle floor Greek influence, and the top level Italian style.

 to see a video on Spencer House.